wuegaki/wuegaki.github.io/datasets.md

 permalink: /datasets
 ---

 We have currently published the following linguistic datasets.
+Please refer to the associated publications for their details.

 |                                       **Name**                                       |            **Empirical Domain**           | **Sample Languages** |     **Data source**     |                                                **Publication**                                                |
 |==================================================================================|=============================|==================|=====================|===========================================================================================================|